pareil6/a32nx/docs/README.md

 ### Known issues

 ⚠️ The engine model is not yet finished for all conditions.
-Most importantly, you need to start on the runway for the time being!

 ⚠️ The custom autopilot and autothrust system is not yet on study level.
 In order to achieve this level a longer effort is needed.
 The system is a large improvement over the default implementation and there is no reason to hold it back longer than necessary.